lucienshawls/Free-Cloud-Compute/README.md

 # Free Cloud Compute
 Initialize an instance using GitHub Actions, pause the workflow, and connect to it remotely via SSH, RDP (Windows) or VNC (MacOS).

-The Instance is connected remotely with the help of ntop/n2n.
+The instance is connected remotely with the help of ntop/n2n.
 Pay attention, the connection stays for at most 6 hours due to the restrictions made by GitHub.

 To get your own free cloud compute instances, fork this repository and do the following.